-Common Civil Causes of Action in Colorado and Denver Courts
+Common Civil Claims and Causes of Action in Colorado and Denver Courts

-There are a vast amount of causes of action that can be brought in civil courts.
-The following is a list and discussion of common causes of action for civil claims that are frequently brought in Colorado and Denver courts.
+There are a substantial number of civil claims, also called civil causes of action, that can be brought in a lawsuit.
+The following is a list and discussion of common civil causes of action and civil claims that are frequently brought in Colorado and Denver courts and that Colorado and Denver courts recognize.
 The list is not intended to be comprehensive of all causes of action available in Colorado and Denver courts, nor is it intended to be a full discussion of the causes of action listed herein.